Chip (rapper): 2006–2010: I Am Chipmunk and UK breakthrough

 In October 2009, Chipmunk released his biggest track to date "Oopsy Daisy" as the third official single.
 It featured guest vocals from singer Dayo Olatunji and was written by Talay Riley.
 "Oopsy Daisy" is Chipmunk's most successful single to date.
 The track debuted at #1 on the UK Singles Charts and later gained a certification of Gold, by the BPI.
-Chipmunk again made history by becoming the youngest rapper to ever score a UK #1 single.
+Chipmunk became the youngest rapper to have scored a UK #1 single.
 The track was Chipmunk's first single released internationally.
 The song was accompanied by a music video, Chipmunk's love interest was played by Red Madrell, a British actress.
-The song beat song candidates to the top spot, beating British girl-group, The Saturdays to number-one with their come-back single, "Forever Is Over", and spent over a month in the top 10 alone.
+The song beat British girl-group, The Saturdays to number-one with their come-back single, "Forever Is Over", and spent over a month in the top 10.
 After the release of I Am Chipmunk on 12 October 2009, it gained mainly positive reviews from critics.
 It debuted at #2 on the UK Albums Chart.
 However, the album charted at #1 on the UK R&B Albums Chart.

 Chipmunk announced that he was going to release a platinum edition of the album with new tracks after I am Chipmunk sold over 300,000 copies.
 The first single released from I Am Chipmunk was "Until You Were Gone" which featured guest vocals from Esmée Denters.
 The single charted at #3 on the UK Singles Charts.
 I Am Chipmunk: The Platinum Edition was released on 3 May 2010.
 It contained four new songs.
 The album then gained a Platinum Certification by the BPI.
 After making a gross income of £1,550,000 the previous year, making him the highest-paid UK rapper.
 Chipmunk also performed at the Mobo Awards in 2009, Capital Summertime Ball in 2010 at Wembley Stadium and at the Brit Awards.